 Of course, I realize that scolding the trolls is going to do absolutely no good.
 And I’m pretty sure that a large portion of the commenters who aren’t intentionally trolling still don’t give two shits about whether or not they hurt some Southerners’ feelings, but are instead just jumping at the chance to make themselves feel superior.
 If you fall into either of those two groups, may I introduce your face to my aforementioned snow shovel.
 But I don’t think everyone was trolling or just seeking to pat their own selves on the back for being awesome at snow.
 I think that some of these commenters genuinely don’t get how 2 inches of snow can completely cripple an entire region.
-I think this because one of those people is my own husband, who was born in Colorado and went to high school in Missouri, which routinely gets horrible ice storms, and Just.
+I think this because one of those people is my own boyfriend, who was born in Colorado and went to high school in Missouri, which routinely gets horrible ice storms, and Just.
 Doesn’t.
 Get it.

 So I’m going to explain it to you.